BRF S.A. (BRFS) Shares Down Despite Recent Market Volatility

 After a stumble in the market that brought BRFS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -70.70% of loss for the given period.

-During the last 5 trading sessions, BRFS fell by -9.02%, which changed the moving average for the period of 200-days by -59.53% in comparison to the 20-day moving average, which settled at $1.2940.
+During the last 5 trading sessions, BRFS remain unchanged, which changed the moving average for the period of 200-days by -52.73% in comparison to the 20-day moving average, which settled at $1.2820.
 In addition, BRF S.A. saw -23.42% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BRFS